top of page

 Lack of proper guards

-Not all missing guards are removed guards.
-Guards may not have been installed when they should have been, creating an unsafe condition.
-All equipment should be inspected prior to use.
-Equipment that is not properly guarded shall be red tagged and reported.
+Not all missing guards result from removal.
+Some guards may never have been installed, creating an unsafe condition.
+All equipment should be inspected before use.
+Equipment that is not properly guarded should be red-tagged and reported.

 Signs and warnings are everywhere!
-We drive past warning signs and see warnings on tools and equipment daily.
-They are there for a reason - to remind you of a potential hazard.
-Employers should asses each work site and make sure that the proper warning signs are present.
+They exist for a reason—to alert you to potential hazards.
+Employers should assess each work site and check that the proper warning signs are present.
 It is up to the employee to follow the guidance that each sign, label, bell or horn provide.

 Poor placement, storage or arrangement of materials

-Handling and storing materials involve diverse operations such as hoisting tons of steel with a crane; driving a truck loaded with concrete blocks; carrying materials manually and stacking palletized bricks.
-Inspect all slings and chains prior to use.
-Know the Working Load Limits of the chain or sling.
-Know basic rigging requirements.
-Improper handling and moving of materials often result in costly injuries.
+Handling and storing materials can involve many operations, such as hoisting tons of steel with a crane, driving a truck loaded with concrete blocks, or manually carrying and stacking palletized bricks.
+Inspect all slings and chains before use.
+Know the working load limits of the chain or sling, and follow basic rigging requirements.
+Improper handling or placement of materials can result in costly injuries.

 Hazardous tools